Faisal-AlDhuwayhi/Deploying-ML-Model-to-Cloud/model_card.md

 The dataset was split into training and testing sets with an *80-20* split.

 Cleaning data include remove trailing spaces in columns names and values, also change the value `?` to `Unknown` for categorical columns for better readability.

+As an inference pipeline, it includes `One-hot-encoding` of categorical features and `Label-binarizer` for the target feature.

 ## Evaluation Data
 The evaluation data is the 20% split of the original census dataset that was not used for training.
 This data was used to evaluate the performance of the model